iftekharhasanrifat/uefa-champions-league/README.md

 # features
 This project has saome features :
+1)Used React Router in this project for routing.
+2)Used Material Ui,Bootstrap and CSS3 for design.
-1)It will show the teams of uefa champions league in home page.
+3)It will show the teams of uefa champions league in home page.
-2)If you click the explore button you can get the details of teams.
+4)If you click the explore button you can get the details of teams.
-3)You can navigate to their social media by the social media icons in the footer.
+5)You can navigate to their social media by the social media icons in the footer.

 # Live Site
 https://uefa-champions-league-react.netlify.app/